-The UNTRA Bylaws, which were approved in September 2017, establish a Board, Officers, and Committees to conduct the business of the Association.
+The UNTRA Bylaws, which were last updated in June 2019, establish a Board, Officers, and Committees to conduct the business of the Association.
 Click here for a list of Bylaws.
 Below are details about the Board Members and the various committees within UNTRA.

 - Programs Committee: Proposes, plans and conducts programs and events of the Association.